jhatton204/miata-api/README.md

 # Miata Web Scraper API

-The Miata Web Scraper API is a RESTful API designed to interact with the MongoDB database storing pricing information for Mazda Miata listings scraped from the Facebook Marketplace.
+The Miata Web Scraper API is a RESTful API designed to interact with a MongoDB database storing pricing information for Mazda Miata listings scraped from the Facebook Marketplace.
 This API provides endpoints for retrieving, deleting, and managing Miata prices.

 ## Installation